centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

     If the hosts you selected are not visible in the configuration, go back to the list of jobs and see if an error occured during the saving task.

+5. [Deploy](../monitoring-servers/deploying-a-configuration.html) the configuration.
+The new hosts are now monitored.

 ## Edit a discovery job

 1. On the **Configuration > Hosts > Discovery** page, click on the discovery job you want.
 A panel appears on the right.